-SSA faces significant workload increases that have not been matched by increases in administrative resources.
+One consequence of this insufficient funding is the large and growing backlog of SSDI benefit determinations.
 Beneficiaries often wait months for an initial determination and another year for a decision at the next level of review.
 The bottleneck is at the hearings level, where applicants can present their case to an administrative law judge.
-And despite efforts to streamline and improve the process, backlogs and waiting times have increased since 2000.
-SSA data as of the end of May 2016 indicate that the number of cases waiting for a hearing decision was 1.1 million.
-Average processing time was 526 days.
+Despite efforts to streamline and improve the process, backlogs and waiting times have generally increased since 2000, and annual average wait times have hovered around 18 months for several years.

 SSA should collect and report sufficient data to ensure program integrity, to allow for research about the impact of the program, and to monitor the experience of applicants and beneficiaries.